Despite spending less than 2 weeks here, I really loved El Salvador!

 If you’re flying from England or the USA the chances are you will have a stopover somewhere before you land in San Salvador.

-If you are travelling by bus/on land, you can get to the beaches of El Salvador easily by shuttle bus from Guatemala, you can also get to the capital too.
+For those travelling by bus/on land, you can get to the beaches of El Salvador easily by shuttle bus from Guatemala.
+You can also get to the capital too.

 If you want to go to Santa Ana, you will have to leave from Guatemala city, not Antigua as no direct shuttles go to Santa Ana from there.